samfitgen/trgen/docs/Full_Distance_Triathlon_Base-Low_Volume.md

 > of a 75-minute long workout.
 >
 > There is no scheduled rest during this workout, but brief, occasional
-> backspins are encouraged if they're the difference between loss of form and a
+> backpedal breaks are encouraged if they're the difference between loss of form
-> high-quality workout.
+> and a high-quality workout.

 #### Workout 2
+* **Name**: Brick Workout (Cumberland + 30min Base Run)
+* **Duration**: 1 day and 6 hours

+**Description**:

+> Time for a repeat performance of an earlier brick, this time with perhaps a
+> bit more fitness but probably a bit more fatigue.
+So feel welcome to push the
+> bike leg a little harder this time or maybe back things off slightly, then
+> keep your short 30-minute base run at an Easy-Moderate pace, RPE6 smoother,
+> more controlled.

+#### Workout 3
 * **Name**: Continuous Base Swim

 **Description**:

-> Warm-Up 200m Easy, RPE4 1800m Easy-Moderate, RPE6 Cool-Down 200m easy, RPE4
+> Warm-Up 200m Easy, RPE4 1800m Easy-Moderate, RPE6 Cool-Down 200m Easy, RPE4

 ## Week 9